Recession Management: Strategies in the Staffing Industry

 - Guard against the long-term spend – don’t over-extend

-- Invest in low-risk, low-cost sales efforts
+- Invest in low-risk, low-cost sales efforts such as expanding an office/clerical office into light industrial staffing

 - Leverage technology for efficiencies